arturgaleno/datamicroservices-example/README.md

 This application uses Spring Cloud Stream to read data from two Sources, and then aggregate that data in an Procesor.

-After aggregation, two Sinks are activated, one for logging and other to convert municipality ids from IBGE to municipality names reading it from other resource.
+After aggregation, a Sink is activated for logging.
+And other Processor to convert municipality ids from IBGE to municipality names reading it from other resource

 #### Running Kafka docker